dvt1405/aha-vehicle/README.md

 - World/track helpers: `src/game/core/world.ts`
 - Opponent AI: `src/game/core/ai.ts`

+---

+## Troubleshooting
+- Port already in use: change port with `npm run dev -- -p 4000`.
+- Node version issues: ensure Node 18.18+ or 20+ (`node -v`).
+- Clean state: delete `.next/` if you run into stale build artifacts and restart the dev server.
+- Fresh install: remove `node_modules` and `package-lock.json`, then `npm install`.

+---

 ## Assets
-- The game uses simple vector drawing on Canvas for scooters/track.
+- Simple vector drawing on Canvas for scooters/track.
-- UI icons reference small PNGs under `public/` (e.g., `ic_aha_coin.png`).
-You can replace these with your own assets if desired.
+- UI icons and sample images live under `public/`.
+Replace with your own as needed.

-## Notes
-- State is mobile-first and aims for smooth 60 FPS on mid devices.
-- Player coins are persisted in localStorage via the shared game store.
-- Basic console telemetry logs race finish events.